ndbroadbent-com/ndbroadbent-com.github.io/content/home/about.md

 I have qualified for an <a href="https://www.uscis.gov/working-united-states/temporary-workers/o-1-visa-individuals-extraordinary-ability-or-achievement" target="_blank">O-1 visa</a>, and I passed the <a href="https://www.toptal.com/top-3-percent" target="_blank">Toptal screening process</a>.

 I'm looking for interesting projects to work on.
-Let me know if you have an idea for a website, mobile game, or short film.
 [Contact me](#contact) for availability and rates.